-ACTIVITY 5: COMPARING PERSPECTIVES
+ACTIVITY 5: COMPARING PERSPECTIVES (CONT'D)

-Texts 4.2 and 4.3 are two very different arguments about the issues of fracking and fracking policy, which take very different positions and come from very distinct perspectives (based a great deal on each author's personal relationship to the issue).
+Texts 4.2 and 4.3 are two very different arguments about the issue of performance-enhancing drugs in sports, which take very different positions and come from very distinct perspectives (based a great deal on each author's personal relationship to the issue).
 Either, or both, can provide an interesting text for students to use in analyzing and comparing perspectives.

-Text 4.4 presents a definite perspective on the issue of fracking and develops a strong position from that perspective.
+Text 4.4 also takes a definite perspective on the issue of performance-enhancing drugs and develop a strong position from that perspective.
+It can be used as alternatives to Texts 4.2 and 4.3, or as additional reading for students.